Elbit Systems: United States

-Elbit owns several companies in the United States through its American subsidiary, Elbit Systems of America (ESA).
-ESA operates under a special security agreement with a proxy board, allowing it to function independently and separately from its parent company.
-Elbit Systems of America (ESA) is incorporated in Delaware.
-In 2022, Elbit Systems reported having 3,675 US-based employees.

-In 2014, Elbit Systems won a two-year, $12.7 million contract for the supply and provision of Apache Aviator Integrated Helmets for the US Army helicopter fleet.
-On March 22, 2018, Elbit Systems and Universal Avionics announced that Elbit would be "completing the acquisition of the privately owned U.S. company Universal Avionics Systems Corporation [UASC] through an asset acquisition agreement."
-In 2019, Elbit Systems purchased the night vision business of Harris Corporation for $350 million.
-The purchase was conditional on Harris Corporation's merger with L3 Technologies.
-In April 2019, Elbit Systems announced that it had partnered with DA-Group to produce and advertise its anti-jamming devices for global navigation satellite systems.

 In response to the Gaza war, protesters chained themselves to the entrance of Elbit's office in Cambridge, Massachusetts, on October 12.
 Later that month, protesters from Palestine Action US claimed to have completely shut down the company's operations in an incident resulting in nine arrests.
 The Cambridge office closed in August 2024 following weekly protests.

 In November 2023, three protesters were arrested for vandalism at an Elbit location in Merrimack, New Hampshire.
 According to an NBC News report, the "Merrimack Fire Department was also called to the scene due to a report of smoke coming from the roof [...] at least one of the main lobby doors had been locked shut with a bicycle lock."
 Elbit's institutional shareholders were also subject to pro-Palestine protests with demands for companies targeted, including BNY Mellon and JPMorgan Chase, to divest from the company and sell their stock in the Israeli defense company.